 Medicare Advantage plans bundle hospital stays, doctor visits and prescription drug coverage into one comprehensive package through private insurers.
 These Part C plans must cover everything Original Medicare does while adding dental, vision and hearing benefits.

-- Monthly premiums: You'll pay your Part B premium plus any additional plan costs.
-Many plans charge no extra monthly premium, though your total depends on coverage level and location.
+- Monthly premiums: Your total monthly cost is your Part B premium plus any plan-specific amount.
+Many plans charge nothing on top of Part B, but the total depends on coverage level and location.

 - Drug coverage: Most plans include prescription drug coverage.
-Check your plan's drug list to confirm your medications are covered and note any usage restrictions.
+Check the drug list to confirm your medications are covered and note any usage restrictions.

 SummaCare